 Don’t wait any longer.
 If your loved one is experiencing hearing loss but hasn’t been diagnosed yet, encourage them to seek help and treat their hearing loss.
 You can schedule a free hearing evaluation.

-In many ways, talking to someone with hearing loss is not much different from talking to any other person.
+In many ways, communicating with someone with hearing loss is no different than talking to any other person.
 Doing all you can to create an environment that is conducive for conversation is really all you need to remember.
-In most cases, the person you are talking to will pick up on your sensitivity to his or her needs and will respond positively to your respectful approach to hearing loss.
+In most cases, the person you are talking to will pick up on your sensitivity to his or her needs and will respond positively to your respectful approach to hearing loss communication needs.